Brussels–Charleroi Canal: Recent history

-On 17 December 2005, the body of former Rwandan cabinet minister Juvénal Uwilingiyimana was found in the canal.
+On 17 December 2005, the body of the former Rwandan cabinet minister Juvénal Uwilingiyimana was found in the canal.
 He had gone missing on 21 November 2005, and when his body was found, it was naked and badly decomposed.
 Uwilingiyimana had been indicted by the International Criminal Tribunal for Rwanda for his participation in the 1994 Rwandan genocide.
 He had been meeting with ICTR officials, and many thought he was to testify against high-ranking officials from the former Hutu regime.

 Ronquières inclined plane

 The Ronquières inclined plane has a length of 1432 m and lifts boats through 68 m vertically.

 It consists of two large caissons mounted on rails.
 Each caisson measures 91 m long by 12 m wide and has a water depth between 3 and 3.7 m.
 It can carry one boat of 1,350 tonnes or many smaller boats within the same limits.